gmlarumbe/theremin/README.md

 # Misc #
+  * Schematics are included as a rendered PDF in the *schematics* folder.

   * There are some scripts and functions at the MATLAB folder for filtering test purposes.

   * Makefile makes use of [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile) to compile and upload binaries to Arduino by using the command line and Emacs.